 Our department has an active residency program that has maintained national prominence both clinically and academically for over twenty years.
 Excellent training is available for candidates interested in an academic, research or private practice career.
-The department is an integral part of the University of Utah School of Medicine and the residency program is approved by the American Council of Graduate Medical Education (ACGME).
+The department is an integral part of the University of Utah School of Medicine and the residency program is approved by the Accreditation Council for Graduate Medical Education (ACGME).
 Within the past ten years, 100 percent of our graduated anesthesiologists have obtained certification from the American Board of Anesthesiology.

-The department offer three fellowships:
+The department offers four fellowships:

 Pain Medicine Fellowship - University of Utah Health and its affiliated hospitals offer a total of four fellowship positions in Pain Medicine.
 Fellows are accepted into the program every August.
 Positions are awarded to applicant students through the NRMP (National Residents Matching Program).

 In addition to resident and fellow training, we sponsor several postgraduate education opportunities: